 The third in the series of Spotlight Seminars hosted by the Media Communication Department of Webster University Geneva on Tuesday, Feb.
 6, drew on both theory and practice to explore the challenges surrounding the use of images of people in humanitarian communications.
 It aimed to help the photographers, journalists and communication professionals present, who faced with the challenge of using images of people sensitively and treating their subjects with dignity, answer the question: shall I post this?

 The three speakers each brought a different perspective to this question.

-Valérie Gorin, Senior Lecturer and researcher at CERAH and the University of Lausanne, guided the audience through the evolution of the role played by photographs in “bridging distant suffering”.
-An increasing awareness of the visual politics of representation has lead humanitarian organisations to move away from the commodification of suffering and ‘poverty porn’.
-These organisations have developed ethical codes of conduct and are increasingly engaging the communities being represented, whilst being mindful and respectful of the emotional and empathic response of those viewing the images.
+Valérie Gorin, Senior Lecturer and researcher at CERAH and the University of Lausanne, guided the audience through the evolution of the role played by photographs in “bridging distant suffering.”
+An increasing awareness of the visual politics of representation has lead humanitarian organizations to move away from the commodification of suffering and ‘poverty porn.’
+These organizations have developed ethical codes of conduct and are increasingly engaging the communities being represented, whilst being mindful and respectful of the emotional and empathic response of those viewing the images.